AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

     |Networking|

 #.
-The management, advanced, and tag heders should not need any configuration.
+The management, advanced, and tag headers should not need any configuration.

 #.
 Finish launching the VM by hitting the create button.